makalin/MediForge-Fund/README.md

 ## About the Smart Contracts

-This app uses a Clarity smart contract which handles the collection of funds.
+This app uses a Clarity smart contract which handles the collection of funds for medical device innovation projects.

 ### `fundraising.clar`